Understanding Machine Unlearning Through the Lens of Mode Connectivity: Results

-\paragraph{MCU discovers more effective models than minimizers} We find intermediate models sampled along the MCU curve may outperform both endpoints in terms of unlearning metrics.
+\paragraph{Generalization} Prior work has found that mode connectivity indicates generalization, where minimizers converge to a minima with smooth loss landscape and constant low error, potentially leading to improved performance~\citep{garipov2018loss,Wang_2023_CVPR}.
+Previous experiments demonstrate that intermediate minimizers along the MCU curve may outperform both endpoints.
+We then propose a generalization method, sampling $N=3$ minimizers along the curve with equal distance.
+We average the parameters of the sampled models and two endpoints, resulting in a new merged unlearner.
+Results on WMDP show that our ensemble strategy can outperform the endpoints in both unlearning effectiveness (forget accuracy), see Table~\ref{tab:ensemble}.
 This suggests that interpolated models may achieve a better trade-off between forgetting and retaining, and presents a promising directions for ensembling or model selection using mode connectivity.
-Examples include RL on TOFU and NLVR2.
+Other examples include RL on NLVR2.

-\paragraph{MCU reflects task complexity and unlearning difficulty} Failure to observe MCU means that the loss landscape is highly irregular, which may indicate high difficulty of an unlearning task.
-We observe that MCU appears more often on simpler tasks such as DDI, where even methods like GA--which typically over-forget--show smooth connectivity.
-In contrast the absence of MCU often indicate the difficulty of unlearning.
-For example, certain unlearning ratios and methods result in disconnected loss landscape with steep transitions, which suggest high tasks-specific difficulty.
-These patterns align with prior findings that link unlearning difficulty to factors like sample memorization~\citep{barbulescu2024textual} and interdependence of forget-retain sets~\citep{zhao2024what}, which suggest tasks complexity and data structure considerably shape the loss landscape.\looseness-1

-\paragraph{MCU finds challenging forget sets} Prior unlearning works identify challenging forget sets using bi-level optimization~\citep{fan2024challenging}, proximity to test set~\citep{cheng2023gnndelete}, and LLM-generated stress-test set~\citep{cheng2025tool}.
-We propose that failure to find MCU can be an additional indicator of the difficulty of unlearning, grounded in the geometric properties of the loss landscape.
-For example, TOFU consistenyly results in smoother MCU that more complex classification datasets, which is consistent with findings in~\citep{jia-etal-2024-soul}.\looseness-1

-\paragraph{MCU highlights when CL and SO are (in)effective} MCU helps determine whether CL or SO meaningfully alter unlearning dynamics and help converge to different manifold.
-For example, CL often fails to improve performance on TOFU and may even degrade it for RL.
-Similarly, MCU under FO-SO setting discovers when SO is (in)sufficient.
-For example, SO is helpful for GA and NPO but not RL on TOFU with $|D_f|=1\%$ and $5\%$.